kyagrd/blaze-latex-logging-example/README.md

 See `app/Main.hs` and `src/Lib.hs` for details.

+For logging only those simple formulae rederable by client side LaTeX renderer (KaTeX/MathJax), vscode's internal markdown viewer assisted by AutoScroll vscode plugin is good enough.
+However, adding additional lightwegit features rederable using clident side JS (e.g., tree/graph rendering) requires full dive into developing vscode plugin, which may not be cost effective for small scale projects or experimental prototyping stage.

-Further developments to be continued at https://github.com/hnu-pl/blaze-latex-logger
+Further developments, incluing support for such few additional featuers, to be continued at https://github.com/hnu-pl/blaze-latex-logger